wolgwang1729/Vulcan-16/readme.md

 - **Project4**: Writing assembly programs for the Hack computer.
 - **Project5**: Integrating all components into a working computer.
 - **Project6**: Developing an assembler to translate assembly language programs into machine code.
+- **Project7**: Implementing the first part of the virtual machine (VM) translator to handle stack arithmetic and memory access commands.
+- **Project8**: Extending the VM translator to handle program control and function commands, completing the implementation of the Hack virtual machine.

 # Hardware Components
 ## List and Description of All Hardware Components